-As the number one city in the United States for sex trafficking, Atlanta is home to a staggering 12,400 transactions each month.
-The House of Cherith serves as a safe and refreshing home for victims of sex exploitation and trafficking.
+Atlanta is the number one city in the United States for sex trafficking.
+Georgia is home to a staggering 12,400 cash for sex transactions each month.
+The House of Cherith serves as a safe and refreshing home for victims of sexual exploitation and trafficking.

 Our Sex Trafficking Problem